 Assistive Technology (AT) is any item, device, or piece of equipment used to maintain or improve the independence and function of people with disabilities and seniors, in education, employment, recreation, and daily living activities.
 AT devices can be “low tech” like a built-up handle on a spoon to improve the ability to grasp, to “high tech” computers controlled with eye movement.
 AT devices can be do-it-yourself, or even consumer electronics like home automation solutions that can be more than just a convenience for a person with a disability!
 AT includes the services necessary to get and use the devices, including assessment, customization, repair, and training.

-Where can I learn more about the Assistive Technology Act?
+Where can I learn more about the AT Act?

 The Assistive Technology Act Training and Technical Assistance Center (AT3) provides information and resources on the Assistive Technology Act.
 Visit their website to learn more about the AT Act.